poldracklab/tacc-openneuro/README_fmriprep.md

 # ds000000 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep on [ds000000](https://openneuro.org/datasets/ds000000).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds000000](https://openneuro.org/datasets/ds000000).

 ## Methods